sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ```

-This API allows you to fetch  customer notes created by a specific associate.
+This API allows you to fetch notes created for a specific customer.

 ### Resource Information
 Parameter | Value